Welcome to part 4 of our series: The Dark Side of Positive Psychology – Thinking Strengths in Overdrive.

 Schemata: the basic building blocks of thought

 Mental schemata are frameworks or blueprints that people use to understand and make sense of the world (Kant, 2000; Piaget, 1971).
 For example, when a person thinks of the word ‘dog’ numerous elements are conjured up in the mind.
 Some of these elements may be a mental image of a dog of a specific breed such as a Scottish Terrier, Chihuahua or Great Dane.
 Also, there are other ‘units of meaning’ that are linked to this idea of ‘dog’ such as for example: allergies, fun, responsibility, feeding, walking, love and discipline.
 These associations may be different from person to person, but nonetheless there is a mental structure that is accessed when we think of ‘dog’.
 These associations are most often taken from experiences with dogs in the real world as these inform us of what ‘dog’ is and with what ‘dog’ is associated with.
 Schemata are not limited only to association, but also allow for mental simulation and the development of mental models (Byrne, 2005).
 If you think about ‘dog’ you have ideas about the way a dog behaves.
 You may also have a mental model of how you would act around a dog such as taking it for a walk or petting it.
 In your mental simulation the dog may also be wagging its tail, pant with its tongue out, and bark.
-By thinking you are simulating a dog’s behavior in your mind, without ever really seeing the dog.
+By thinking you are simulating a dog’s behaviour in your mind, without ever really seeing the dog.
 Schemata therefore form part of a basic network of mental blueprints that allow us to simulate objects, situations and occurrences without really experiencing them (Byrne, 2005).
 This does not mean however, that schemata are not based in experience and reality.

 Our mental frameworks must be congruent with reality